JohnRising/docs/docs/guides/quickstart.md

 # Quickstart

 Explore a basic implementation of account abstraction using ERC-4337.
-This example will create an account and initiate a transaction on the Polygon Mumbai testnet.
+This example will create an account and initiate a transaction on the Ethereum Goerli testnet.

 If you are new to account abstraction, we recommend the [introduction to account abstraction](/docs/introduction/account-abstraction) and an [overview of ERC-4337](/docs/introduction/erc-4337-overview).